 Visit another agent

-If you’ve tried all the above steps at one AePS service point and the transaction still fails, it might be an issue with that specific agent’s device or network.
+If you’ve tried all the above steps at one AePS service point and the transaction still fails, it may be an issue with that specific agent’s device or network.
 Consider visiting another AePS agent or a different bank’s AePS point if available nearby.

 Pro Tip: Always ask for a transaction receipt, even if it’s a failed one.
 This can be helpful if you need to lodge a complaint later.